 Make a difference.

 Too many Oklahomans with intellectual and developmental disabilities such as autism, Down syndrome, and cerebral palsy have no friends or family involvement.
 They have no one to speak for them or help with basic decisions.
-Volunteers for OK AIM, a nationally-recognized program, perform “quality of life” visits to individuals currently receiving community state-waivered services through Oklahoma Department of Rehabilitation Services.
-Learn more about OK AIM here.
+Volunteers for OK-AIM, a nationally-recognized program, perform quality-of-life visits to Oklahomans currently receiving community state-waivered services.
+Learn more about OK-AIM here.